Background on the Stanford Rape Case

 We need judges who understand violence against women and take it seriously.
 We are hoping that Judge Persky will do the right thing and step down now, but we are preparing to recall him from office if he does not.

 As often happens in judicial elections, Judge Persky is unopposed for re-election this year and the filing deadline for candidates to challenge him has passed.
 Recall efforts require the signatures of at least 20% of the votes in the most recent election in Santa Clara County.
-We expect to begin gathering signatures in June 2017 – but there is much work that needs to be done now to prepare for the campaign.
+On June 26, 2017, we filed our Notice of Intent to circulate a recall petition, the first step in the recall process.
+We expect to begin gathering signatures in July 2017 – but there is much work that needs to be done now to prepare for the campaign.
 Recall efforts are complicated and expensive - which is why we need your help.
 Please sign up as a volunteer, contribute today, or endorse the campaign to help us recall Judge Persky.